Horse and Dog Gingerbread Treats are a simple and easy way to show your pets you care this Christmas!

-- In a small bowl, whisk together molasses, water, and oil.
-Using a wooden spoon, slowly mix liquid ingredients into the flour mixture, stirring until well-combined and mostly uniform in color (some times I work the dough a little by hand to make sure all streaks of flour are mixed in--see recipe notes on dough texture).
+In a small bowl, whisk together molasses, water, and oil.
+Using a wooden spoon, slowly mix liquid ingredients into the flour mixture, stirring until well-combined and uniform in color (some times I work the dough a little by hand to make sure all streaks of flour are mixed in--see recipe notes on dough texture).

 On an a clean, smooth surface, roll or pat dough to 1/4-inch thick and cut out shapes, gathering dough and re-rolling as necessary.
 Bake for 20 minutes and allow cookies to cool on the baking sheet.